Hurstbridge

 An assessment of population growth drivers in Hurstbridge reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The suburb of Hurstbridge had an estimated population of 3,551 as of February 2026, reflecting a decrease of 3 people since the 2021 Census which reported a population of 3,554.
-This decline is inferred from AreaSearch's estimate of the resident population at 3,540 based on examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
-The population density was approximately 239 persons per square kilometer.
-While Hurstbridge experienced a 0.1% decline since census, the SA3 area achieved 2.8% growth, indicating divergent population trends.
-Natural growth contributed about 64.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+The estimated population of Hurstbridge as of Feb 2026 is around 3,551, reflecting a decrease of 3 people since the 2021 Census.
+This decline is inferred from AreaSearch's estimation of the resident population at 3,540 following examination of the latest ERP data release by the ABS in June 2024 and an additional 7 validated new addresses since the Census date.
+The population density ratio is 239 persons per square kilometer.
+While Hurstbridge experienced a 0.1% decline since census, the SA3 area achieved 2.8% growth.
+Natural growth contributed approximately 64.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.

-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation methods to SA2 levels and applying growth rates by age group for years 2032 to 2041.
-Based on these projections, an above median population growth is projected for the suburb of Hurstbridge, with an expected increase of 583 persons by 2041, reflecting a total increase of 16.1% over the 17 years.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends project an above median population growth, with the area expected to expand by 583 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.1% over the 17 years.

 Frequently Asked Questions - Population